 The preferred habitats maintain an average temperature of 75º F (24º C) or more and receive plenty of precipitation meaning they are usually only found below 3300 ft (1000 m).

-The Bushmaster has a fierce reputation, known to aggressively attack, but actually only a few human attacks have been recorded due primarily to their nocturnal nature.
+The Bushmaster has a fierce reputation, known to aggressively attack, but actually, only a few human attacks have been recorded due primarily to their nocturnal nature.

 The bushmaster is a very large snake, with specimens often exceeding 6,5 ft (2 m) in length.
-But they can grow over 12 ft (3.5 m) making them the longest venomous snake found in the Americas.
+But they can grow to be over 12 ft (3.5 m) making them the longest venomous snake found in the Americas.

 They exceed even the American eastern diamondback rattlesnake making them the largest pit viper in the world.
 They are also considered the 2nd longest venomous snake in the world after the king cobra (Ophiophagus hannah).

 The belly is light colored.
-Usually they have a darker stripe that extends from the mouth back corner to the eye.
+Usually, they have a darker stripe that extends from the mouth back corner to the eye.
 The bushmaster has heavily keeled and rough scales and there is a prominent dorsal vertebral ridge along the back.

 They have a thick cylindrical and tapered body, with a triangularly shaped head and narrow neck.
 They are not as heavy as heaviest rattlesnakes or other vipers, reaching weights around 6.6 to 11 lb (3 to 5 kg).